syrex1013/RainbowSQL/README.md

 and more!

 # Want to add a feature?
-Just create issue with "feature" template.
+Just create issue with "enhancement" label.